LISA MARIE BASILE

 She regularly creates dialogue and writes about intentionality and ritual, creativity, poetry, foster care, addiction, family trauma, and chronic illness—particularly Ankylosing Spondylitis, a disease with which she lives.

-Her essays and other work can be found in The New York Times, Chakrubs, Narratively, Sabat Magazine, Refinery 29, Healthline, Entropy, Bust, Bustle, The Establishment, Hello Giggles, Ravishly, Cosmopolitan, and more.
-Her work has been nominated for the Best American Experimental Writing anthology and for several Pushcart Prizes, and has appeared in Best Small Fictions—selected by Pulitzer Prize-winning writer Robert Olen Butler.
-She is also the author of a few other poetry collections, including Apocryphal, war/lock, Triste, and Andalucia.
+Her essays and other work can be found in The New York Times, Chakrubs, Catapult, Narratively, Sabat Magazine, Refinery 29, Healthline, Entropy, Bust, Bustle, The Establishment, Hello Giggles, Ravishly, Cosmopolitan, and more.
+She has been nominated for several Pushcart Prizes (most recently for her work in Narratively), and has appeared in Best Small Fictions—selected by Pulitzer Prize-winning writer Robert Olen Butler.

 Send me a note: email@example.com